ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## date_time_input_format {#settings-date_time_input_format}

-Enables or disables the extended parsing of formatted date and time strings.
+Allows to choose a parser of text representation of date and time.

 The setting doesn't apply to [date and time functions](../../query_language/functions/date_time_functions.md).